-(k) Other conditions.
+(k) Other conditions

-The DG of the RMC may impose additional or revise any condition(s) from time to time as he deems fit.
+The DG may impose additional or amend any condition(s) from time to time as he deems fit.
 The conditions set here do not preclude or override any other conditions imposed on an ATS participant under LMW, FIZ, RDC and IPC scheme respectively.
-The DG of the RMC also reserved the rights to reject any application, to review or revoke any approval granted to an ATS participant at any time without prior notice to protect revenue.
+The DG also reserves the rights to reject any application, to amend or revoke any approval granted to an ATS participant at any time without prior notice to protect revenue.